Eli-J-Paris/Launch-Mod2-DoctorsOffice/README.md

 17. The flight number, departure city, arrival city, price, and airline name of each flight.
 Do not return the airline ID number.
 SELECT flights.flight_number, flights.depart_city, flights.arrive_city, flights.price, airlines.airline_name
 FROM flights
-JOIN airlines ON flights.id = flights.id
+JOIN airlines ON flights.id = flights.id   NOTE FROM AFTER ASSESMENT flights.airline_id = airline.id
 GROUP BY flights.flight_number, flights.depart_city, flights.arrive_city, flights.price, airlines.airline_name

 19. The airline name, flight number, and price of each flight on the Delta airline.
 (Assume that you do not know the ID number of the Delta airline.
 In a larger database, you would be expected to memorize ID numbers).